 - Home Inspection.

 Buyers have the right to hire a home inspector and conduct a complete inspection of the home.
-If buyers issue a Request for Repair, the seller must receive a copy of the home inspection, and in some cases the seller is entitled to the home inspection regardless.
+If buyers issue a Request for Repair, the seller must receive a copy of the home inspection, and in some cases, the seller is entitled to the home inspection regardless.
 A home inspection contingency is usually satisfied and released early-on in the purchase contract.

 - Lead-based Paint.

-Federal laws gives all buyers 10 days to inspect for lead-based paint.
+Federal laws give all buyers 10 days to inspect for lead-based paint.
 Many homes built before 1978 contain lead-based paint.
 You would be astonished at how many buyers do not care about lead-based paint inspections.

 - Wood Destroying Pest Inspection.

-The contract should specify who will pay for the pest inspection and whether outbuildings or garages are covered in the inspection.
+The contract should specify who will pay for the pest inspection and whether outbuildings or garages are covered during the inspection.
 If pests or dry rot conditions are noted, there could be an additional expense to negotiate.

 - Roof Inspection.

-Many home inspectors will not walk on a roof due to possibility of damage and / or liability if the roof is damaged.
+Many home inspectors will not walk on a roof due to possibility of damage and/or liability if the roof is damaged.
 Some buyers hire a roofing company to conduct a roof inspection.
 It is generally not a good idea to hire a company that stands to profit by installing a new roof to do an inspection.